 This card is best for …

-The Uber Visa Card is best for the regular Uber customer who dines out often, frequently travels for work, handles most shopping and bill paying online, and pays his/her balance in full each month.
+The Uber Visa Card is best for the regular Uber customer who dines out often, frequently travels for work and pays his/her balance in full each month.
 The unsecured rewards credit card’s features will likely hold the most appeal for traveling business people and city-dwelling millennials.

-Consumers who spend heavily on dining, travel and online purchases would have the best shot at maximizing the Uber Visa Card’s rewards offers.
-However, the benefit is canceled out if a user carries a balance, thanks to a high interest charge on purchases.
+Consumers who spend heavily on dining and travel would have the best shot at maximizing the Uber Visa Card’s rewards.
+However, the benefit is canceled out if a user carries a balance, due to a high interest charge on purchases.

 Again, millennials may reap the greatest reward here as they more likely to use ride-hailing services like Uber on a regular basis.
 According to Pew Research, 7% of all 18- to 29-year-olds use ride-hailing on a daily or weekly basis; that figure rises to 10% among 18- to 29-year-olds living in urban areas.